 Stichting IISG (IISH Foundation)

-The IISH Foundation has an ANBI certificate.
-This guarantees that the tax authorities recognize Stichting IISG as an Institution for General Benefit (ANBI).
+The IISH Foundation has an ANBI declaration, which guarantees that the tax authorities recognise the Foundation as an Institution for General Benefit (ANBI).
 As a result, donations to the Foundation can be deducted from income tax.

 RSIN (formerly Fiscal Number): 0029.61.775

 The Foundation has a Supervisory Board (BoS) of seven to nine members drawn from the heritage sector, academia and civil society organisations.
 The RvT and the management perform their duties unremunerated.

 Within its objectives, the Foundation strives for the sustainable preservation and accessibility of information in the field of work, industrial relations, and social and emancipatory movements.
 It does so both by curating archives, publications, audio-visual material, objects and datasets as part of its collection, and by advising and sharing its knowledge.